 My dress shows signs of wear, but it also shows signs of life

-In ten years of marriage we’ve had graduations, experienced medical emergencies, rejoiced in career advancement, embraced career changes, battled career disappointments, lived in rental homes, purchased two homes, survived home renovations, adopted several animals, said goodbye to loved ones, celebrated the birth of two children, welcomed two nephews and two nieces, endured a pregnancy loss, attended weddings, travelled the world, spent time with friends and intentionally made time for each other.
+In thirteen years of marriage we’ve had graduations, experienced medical emergencies, rejoiced in career advancement, embraced career changes, battled career disappointments, lived in rental homes, purchased two homes, survived home renovations, adopted several animals, said goodbye to loved ones, celebrated the birth of three children, welcomed three nephews and two nieces, endured a pregnancy loss, attended weddings, travelled the world, spent time with friends and intentionally made time for each other.

 Each anniversary in my wedding dress adds to our story

 I’m thankful now that I never preserved my wedding dress.

 Instead of my dress becoming just another package that moves from house to house over the years, my dress tells a story.
 It tells our story.